jolie/jolie/README.md

 See [https://docs.jolie-lang.org/](https://docs.jolie-lang.org).

+## Is there a roadmap?

+You can check [our roadmap](https://github.com/orgs/jolie/projects/1) to see what's staged for the next release.

 # Contributing

 Jolie is an open source project based on community effort.
 Contributions and constructive discussions are always welcome, and we encourage you to join us!